 Food Production Unit 3: Vegetable And Fruit Cookery

-Vegetable and fruits are part of a plants that are consumed by humans as food as part of a meal.
-They are an inseparable part of meal and are important source of nutrients and fibre.
+Vegetables and fruits are part of plants that are consumed by humans as food as part of a meal.
+They are an inseparable part of meals and are an important source of nutrients and fiber.

 - Classification of vegetables and fruits.

-- Quality criteria for checking freshness of vegetables and fruits.
+- Quality criteria for checking the freshness of vegetables and fruits.

 - Uses of vegetables and fruits.

-- Nutritional contribution of vegetables and fruits in diet.
+- Nutritional contribution of vegetables and fruits in the diet.

 - Identification of various cuts of vegetables and fruits.

-- Effect of heat on colour, texture and flavour of vegetables.
+- Effect of heat on color, texture, and flavor of vegetables.

-- Ways to preserve nutrients while processing of vegetables and fruits.
+- Ways to preserve nutrients while processing vegetables and fruits.

 Food Production Unit 4: Soups

-Soups are a form of liquid food that is prepared by cooking meat, fish, poultry, vegetables etc. They are flavoured with numerous spices such as bay leaf, cloves, pepper corns and herbs such as coriander, thyme, basil to name a few.
+Soups are a form of liquid food that is prepared by cooking meat, fish, poultry, vegetables, etc. They are flavored with numerous spices such as a bay leaf, cloves, peppercorns, and herbs such as coriander, thyme, basil to name a few.

-Soups are served at the beginning of the meal.
-Soups are considered healthy food as they are easy to digest, provide nutrients and sufficient amount of fluids to the body.
+Soups are served at the beginning of a meal.
+Soups are considered healthy food as they are easy to digest, provide nutrients, and a sufficient amount of fluids to the body.

-A bowl full of soup usually provides a good amount of carbohydrates, proteins, vitamins and minerals.
-Soups are served with breads (toast, sticks, rolls etc).
+A bowl full of soup usually provides a good amount of carbohydrates, proteins, vitamins, and minerals.
+Soups are served with bread (toast, sticks, rolls, etc).

 Food Production Unit 5: Salads

-In the kitchen, all the types of food is prepared in which salad plays a very important role.
+In the kitchen, all the types of food are prepared in which salad plays a very important role.
 A salad can be defined as a combination of raw and cooked ingredients, which is served generally cold with any dressing.
-Freshness and variety of ingredients is required for a nice salad.
+Freshness and variety of ingredients are required for a nice salad.

 A salad can be defined as a cold dish prepared of various mixtures of raw or cooked vegetables and other food items, usually seasoned with oil, vinegar, or other dressing and sometimes accompanied by meat, fish, or other ingredients.

-Classification of Salads The salads can be widely classified as following types:
+Classification of Salads The salads can be widely classified as the following types: